These cute little dogs are enjoying a serious comeback. Here’s the scoop on the most popular dog breed in America.

 Due to their unusual proportions, the dogs have a little trouble copulating.
 Males have a hard time reaching the females, and they often get overheated and exhausted when trying to get things going.
 As a result, a large majority of French bulldogs are created through artificial insemination.
 While this measure makes each litter of pups more expensive, it also allows breeders to check for potential problems during the process.

 French bulldogs often also have problems giving birth, so many must undergo a C-section.
 The operation ensures the dog will not have to weather too much stress and prevents future health complications.

 Frenchies make plenty of appearances in the tabloids.
-Celebrities like Lady Gaga, Hugh Jackman, and The Rock have all been seen frolicking with their French bulldogs.
-Even Leonardo DiCaprio has one—aptly named Django.
-Hugh Jackman’s Frenchie is named Dali, after the way the dog’s mouth curls like the famous artist’s mustache.
+Celebrities like Lady Gaga have all been seen frolicking with their French bulldogs.
+Hugh Jackman had a Frenchie named Dali, who sadly died in 2022.